[Adopted 6-25-1947 by Ord. No. 154, effective 7-1-1947; amended in its entirety 5-23-2017 by Ord. No. 1916]

 This article shall not apply to any collection of earth, stone, plaster, wood or other material from excavating or from constructing, altering or repairing any building.

-The occupant of any building or premises covered by the terms of this article shall place, keep and make readily accessible for collection and removal of garbage, ashes and rubbish suitable receptacles, such as may be specified in rules and regulations to be adopted by the Mayor and Council of the Borough of Middlesex pertaining to the subject matter of this article.
+The occupant of any residential building or premises covered by the terms of this article shall place, keep and make readily accessible for collection and removal of garbage, ashes and rubbish placed in plastic bags inside covered receptacles with detachable lids, such as may be specified in rules and regulations to be adopted by the Mayor and Council of the Borough of Middlesex pertaining to the subject matter of this article.
+No loose garbage or debris shall be inside the approved receptacle.
+Acceptable receptacles are metal or plastic containers with handles and tight-fitting lids weighing less than 65 pounds when filled and 35 gallons in size.
+The use of individual plastic bags, cardboard boxes, paper bags, crates, drums, pails, or similar containers as receptacles is not permitted.
+Garbage in these containers will not be collected.

 No person shall throw, lay, deposit or leave or cause to be thrown, laid, deposited or left in or upon any vacant lot or open space, street, avenue, alley, highway, sidewalk, parking space or lot any garbage, ashes, rubbish or substances of a like nature in any manner contrary to the provisions of this article; provided, however, that nothing herein contained shall prevent the accumulation of any compost or manure for fertilization of the soil in cases where the same shall be stored, kept or placed in conformity with local and state health regulations and so that the same will not become a nuisance to any person or persons living within the area where such compost or manure is kept or maintained; and provided, further, that all such accumulation must be kept at least 100 feet from any dwelling house or store owned by another occupant.

-Any person violating any of the provisions of this article shall, upon conviction therefor, forfeit and pay a fine of not exceeding $200 or be imprisoned in the county jail for not exceeding 90 days, and the Magistrate of the Borough of Middlesex, before whom any such person shall be brought, may impose such punishment by fine or imprisonment in the county jail, or both, as he may see fit, not exceeding the maximum established herein.
+Any person violating any of the provisions of this article shall, upon conviction therefor, forfeit and pay a minimum fine of $500 or be imprisoned in the county jail for not exceeding 90 days, and the Magistrate of the Borough of Middlesex, before whom any such person shall be brought, may impose such punishment by fine or imprisonment in the county jail, or both, as he may see fit, not exceeding the maximum established herein.

 The disposal buildings may be erected and equipped with all appliances necessary for the cremation, destruction or other disposal of garbage or refuse matter, said buildings to be erected either on lands owned by the Borough of Middlesex and suitable for the purposes aforesaid, or on lands to be acquired by the Borough of Middlesex by purchase, gift or condemnation.